CORE-Labet/CORE/README.md

 Here, CORE treats a recommender system as an offline relevance score estimator to produce an estimated relevance score for each item; while a conversational agent is regarded as an online relevance score checker to check these estimated scores in each session.
 We define uncertainty as the summation of unchecked relevance scores.
-In this regard, the conversational agent acts to minimize uncertainty via querying either attributes or items.
-Based on the uncertainty minimization framework, we derive the expected certainty gain of querying each attribute and item, and develop a novel online decision tree algorithm to decide what to query at each turn.
+In this regard, the conversational agent acts to minimize uncertainty by querying either attributes or items.
+Based on the uncertainty minimization framework, we derive the expected certainty gain of querying each attribute and item and develop a novel online decision tree algorithm to decide what to query at each turn.

 <img src="assets/overview.jpeg" width=100%>

 ## Use Cases
-The significant advantage of CORE is that CORE can be easily deployed on any existing recommendation platform, because CORE acts as a bridge connecting the conversational agent and recommender agent.
+The significant advantage of CORE is that CORE can be easily deployed on any existing recommendation platform because CORE acts as a bridge connecting the conversational agent and recommender agent.
 In other words, in the proposed offline-training and online-checking paradigm, CORE only requires the estimated relevance scores from the recommender agent and the render (including both text extractor and text generator) from the conversational agent.